Create VMs with KVM on Oracle Linux

 Architecture: x86-64

-3. Login as oracle user with password of oracle.
+2. Log in as the oracle user with the password of oracle.

 login